DarrellAucoin/IntroHadoop/IntroHadoop.md

 2. __Pseudo-Distribution__: Essentially a 1 node cluster.
 Useful for finding problems related to the distributed nature of Hadoop.
 3. __Full-Distribution__: A hadoop system installed on a cluster.

-## Job, Task, and Task Attempt IDs

-The format of a job ID is composed of the time that the
-        jobtracker (not the job) started and an incrementing counter maintained by the jobtracker to uniquely identify the job to that instance of the jobtracker.
-So the job with this ID:job_200904110811_0002is the second (0002; job IDs
-        are 1-based) job run by the jobtracker, which started at 08:11 on April 11, 2009.
-The counter is formatted with leading zeros to make job IDs sort nicely—in directory listings, for example.
-However, when the counter reaches 10000, it is not reset, resulting in longer job IDs (which
-        don’t sort so well).Tasks belong to a job, and their IDs are formed by replacing the
-        job prefix of a job
-        ID with a task prefix and adding a suffix to identify the task within the job.
-For example:task_200904110811_0002_m_000003is the fourth (000003, task
-        IDs are 0-based) map (m) task of the job with ID job_200904110811_0002.
-The task IDs are created for a job when it is initialized, so they do not necessarily dictate the order in which the tasks will be executed.Tasks may be executed more than once, due to failure (see Task failure) or speculative execution (see Speculative Execution), so to identify different instances
-        of a task execution, task attempts are given unique IDs on the jobtracker.
-For example:attempt_200904110811_0002_m_000003_0is the first (0; attempt IDs
-        are 0-based) attempt at running task task_200904110811_0002_m_000003.
-Task
-        attempts are allocated during the job run as needed, so their ordering represents the order in which they were created for tasktrackers to run.The final count in the task attempt ID is incremented by 1,000 if the job is restarted after the jobtracker is restarted and recovers its running jobs (although this behavior is disabled by default; see Jobtracker failure)

 ## Counters